Dhvani-Analytics/hackathon_2022/README.md

 # Hackathon-2022
+Welcome to our Hackathon-2022.
+Through this hackathon we are trying to select interns have passion to work in computer vision and deep learning.
+We have internships positions for a couple of projects from Defect Recognition to Multi-Camera Multi object Tracking.
+You can select either C++/Python to solve these coding assignments.
+Best of luck everyone

 1. Write an algorithm that will detect the defect in the images given below.
 Breakup of the mark is as given below
   > Flowchart - 20 marks